istio/istio/pilot/doc/configuration-flow.md

-# Configuration flow in Istio Manager
+# Configuration flow in Istio Pilot

 Istio configuration consists of configuration objects.
 Each object has kind (for example, a routing rule), name and namespace uniquely identifying the object.
-Istio Manager provides a REST-based interface for manipulating objects by their keys.
+Istio Pilot provides a REST-based interface for manipulating objects by their keys.
 Objects can be listed by their kind and/or namespace, retrieved by the object keys, deleted, created (using "POST" operation), and updated (using "PUT" operation).